 Unlike many municipalities, Washington D.C. does not offer a specific substitute teacher permit, and a teaching certificate is not required to become a substitute teacher.
 (Washington D.C. used to offer a substitute teaching license, but the Office of the State Superintendent of Education (OSSE) discontinued the program in March 2016.)

 As a result, each school is free to set its own requirements for substitute teachers.
-For example, in addition to a college degree, DCPS requires substitute teachers to receive a “Principal Recommendation” from a current district principal.
+For example, DCPS requires substitute teachers to receive a “Principal Recommendation” from a current district principal in addition to a college degree.
 Swing does not work with DCPS, and Swing does not currently require any additional credentials or principal recommendations to work through the Swing platform in DC.